All Episodes

 They never really cared about abortion.

-They never really cared about this country.
+They never, really cared about this country.

 He said, Donald Trump is the first genuine outsider in my lifetime.

-And by the way, it's a corrupt establishment, and it's an establishment that pays off each other, and it's an establishment that does all types of insider deals, and you see the incestuous nature between the media, et cetera.
+And by the way, it's a corrupt establishment, and it's an establishment that pays off each other.

-But I gotta go.
+But I got to go.

-I gotta My Mother never said this.
+My mother never said this.

 She did so.